michel-reyes/El-Peque-o-Libro-de-JavaScript/chapter3.md

 What will happen?
 Now things get interesting.
 When a function is called the JavaScript engine makes room for two more boxes:

-- a Global Execution Context
+- Un contexto de ejecución global
-- a Call Stack
+- una pila de llamadas

 Let's see what they are in the next section.